-The best lardo to buy.
+The best lardo for ziti lardiati.

-To make the lardo, the producers put a trimmed piece of pork back fat in the bottom of a marble basin after the basin has been rubbed with garlic.
+To make lardo di Colonnata, the producers put a trimmed piece of pork back fat into the bottom of a marble basin after the basin has been rubbed with garlic.
 The meat isn’t refrigerated before curing.
-Salt, black pepper, rosemary, and garlic are then added.
-Some people also add sage, star anise, oregano, coriander, or even cinnamon, cloves or nutmeg.
+They then add salt, black pepper, rosemary, and garlic.
+Some also add sage, star anise, oregano, coriander, or even cinnamon, cloves or nutmeg.
 The basins are filled with layers of the lard and then the salt, herbs and spices.
 Then they are closed with a slab of marble.

 Lardo di Arnad comes from the village of Arnad in the Aosta valley and is made in a different way.
 This lardo is aged in wooden tanks called ‘doils’ for a period of at least three months.
 It is flavored with a mixture of aromas composed of juniper, bay leaves, nutmeg, sage and rosemary.
 The back fat has to come from a pig with a minimum weight of 160 kg and aged no less than 9 months.
 In addition, the animal has to be bred in Val D’Aosta or in four other regions: Emilia Romagna, Piedmont, Lombardy and Veneto.
 Since 1996, lardo di Arnad is the only lard in Europe that can boast the DOP (Protected Designation of Origin) certification.

 The other ingredients for pasta with Italian lardo.